A Norwegian coastal voyage. A photographer’s dream vacation.

 Another unusual sight appeared: a rock island in the middle of the ocean, with an outdoor bathroom – a tub and toilet perched there for all to see!

+Our ship entered the narrow passage into Troll Fjord to give the passengers a chance to see the spectacular scenery there.
 Again I was amazed when they turned the ship tightly around 180 degrees, and returned leaving Troll Fjord by the same narrow passage through which we had entered it.
-I believe every passenger aboard the ship was out on the deck throughout this whole amazing passage.
+I believe every passenger aboard the ship was out on the deck throughout this whole amazing journey through the fjord.

 We continued on our way to yet another visual treat, the Lofoten Islands.